cosmos/ibc/spec/ics-023-vector-commitments/README.md

 #### Root

-An `CommitmentRoot` commits to a particular commitment state and should be succinct.
+An `CommitmentRoot` commits to a particular commitment state and should be constant-size.

-In certain commitment constructions with succinct states, `CommitmentState` and `CommitmentRoot` may be the same type.
+In certain commitment constructions with constant-size states, `CommitmentState` and `CommitmentRoot` may be the same type.

 ```typescript
 type CommitmentRoot = object